S2 6.9: Design

 The S2 6.9 was derived from the 6.7 and used the same Wennersten-designed hull.
 S2 Yachts engaged Graham & Schlageter to make changes to the cockpit, cabin, sailplan and the keel, however the result was a boat that was no faster than the 6.7.

 The S2 6.9 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a lifting keel operated via a winch from the cockpit.
 It displaces 2200 lb and carries 770 lb of ballast.
 The ballast is split with 430 lb in the keel and 340 lb in the hull.

 The boat has a draft of 4.50 ft with the lifting keel extended and 10 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The galley is located on the port side just aft of the bow cabin and is equipped with an ice box.
 The head is located just aft of the bow cabin on the starboard side, beside the keel trunk.
 Cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 205 and a hull speed of 5.8 kn.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "best features: The ten-inch draft and smooth bottom with keel up makes her easy to launch and retrieve to a trailer, Worst features: The lifting keel takes a winch to lift its 430 pounds straight up.
 (The other 340 pounds of ballast is in the hull.)"